ghashy/bevy_tiled_toolkit/README.md

 * Group layers

 ## What is not supported, because I don't know how to implement it for now:
-* Filesystem watcher feature does not work properly with this plugin
 * Object scaling
 * Infinite tile layers